Hydrogen Peroxide Biodecontamination—aHP, VPHP, HHP: What is the Difference?

 Vapor Phase Hydrogen Peroxide (VPHP) Delivery

-Vaporous hydrogen peroxide includes a vapor delivery system which traditionally incorporates high concentrations of high consequence hydrogen peroxide between 35-59% liquid.
+Vaporous hydrogen peroxide includes a vapor delivery system that traditionally incorporates high concentrations of high-consequence hydrogen peroxide between 35-59% liquid.
 Typically, the particle sizes of these systems are below the visible range, around vapor sizes only.
 Particle sizes below the visible range are likely around 0.5 to .10 microns.
 This limited range of particles may contribute to microclimates causing inefficiency with particle distribution in a room, especially with rooms of large sizes and varying temperatures.
-These potential high concentration particles may condense on surfaces at much higher concentrations than the original 35-59%.
+These potential high-concentration particles may condense on surfaces at much higher concentrations than the original 35-59%.
 Additionally, these systems are notoriously challenging to operate due to the excessive precautions necessary to avoid accidental exposure to extremely high concentrations of vapor.

 Does the Chemistry of the Solution Matter?